danhowarthgov/content-ur-services-week-21/README.md

 # Content design and user research meetup – Services Week 2021
 Resources from the content design and user research meetup at Services Week 2021.
-Hosted by:
+Slides, links and contact details.

+## Contact your hosts:
 * Dan Howarth (senior content designer, DWP) – <a href="https://twitter.com/danhowarth">@danhowarth on Twitter</a>
 * Dom Billington (senior content designer, MOJ) – <a href="https://twitter.com/dombillington">@dombillington on Twitter</a>
 * Imran Akhtar (ResearchOps manager, DfE)